-Launched in Connecticut in 2014, our D2E programme has been growing globally ever since.
+Launched in Connecticut in 2014, our D2E program has been growing globally ever since.
 Employee volunteer champions design and implement high-impact team projects, with help from a comprehensive toolkit and grants from the Pitney Bowes Foundation.
-Projects are conducted in partnership with local United Way chapters, volunteer centres and other Foundation grantees.
-All activities and projects support education, a top issue for our business, our employees and people throughout our communities.
-In 2018, our D2E celebration spanned 94 projects in 47 locations, drawing more than 1,000 volunteers in Australia, Brazil, Canada, England, India, Israel, New Zealand, Poland and the United States.
-Between highly engaged employee volunteers, outstanding non-profit partners and Team Project Grants from the Pitney Bowes Foundation, the programme has become a resounding success.
-The 2018 kickoff event drew more than 1,200 people to the Discovery Museum and Planetarium in Bridgeport, Connecticut, where our volunteers helped children to make kinetic sand, build parachutes, create their own origami kites and choose Reading Is Fundamental books to take home.
-Partners for other events around the world included United Way Ready to Read and Day of Action programmes, Junior Achievement, Boys & Girls Clubs, local schools, parent-teacher organisations, community centres and educational non-profits.
+Projects are conducted in partnership with local United Way chapters, Volunteer Centers and other Foundation grantees.
+All activities and projects support education, a top issue for our business, our employees, and people throughout our communities.
+In 2018, our D2E celebration spanned 94 projects in 47 locations, drawing more than 1000 volunteers in Australia, Brazil, Canada, England, India, Israel, New Zealand, Poland and the United States.
+Between highly engaged employee volunteers, outstanding nonprofit partners, and Team Project Grants from the Pitney Bowes Foundation, the program has become a resounding success.
+The 2018 kickoff event drew more than 1200 people to the Discovery Museum and Planetarium in Bridgeport,

+Connecticut, where our volunteers helped children make kinetic sand, build parachutes, create their own origami kites, and choose Reading Is Fundamental books to take home.
+Partners for other events around the world included United Way Ready to Read and Day of Action programs, Junior Achievement, Boys and Girls Clubs, local schools, parent-teacher organizations, community centers and educational nonprofits.